arakashic/chromatica.nvim/README.md

 ancestor directories for these two files.
 If both file are present, chromatica will combine the flags in them.

+For convenience, you can also set the `g:chromatica#dotclangfile_search_path` option to the directory that you put the `.clang` file or the compilation database.
+It overrides the default search directory.

 ## Highlight Feature Level

 Chromatica provides different feature levels.
 Each level enables a